adriangar8/vision_learning_project3/README.md

 In Flickr8k Data Preparation.ipynb I have retrieved several analytics about our dataset, such as captions length, most common character and sentence...
 This has been done for each partition of the .npy file.

+The plots are merely drawn as a simple visualization of the data distribution, that can be contrasted with the given numerical values.